Michael Gifkins: Life and career

+In 1985 Gifkins was the Katherine Mansfield Memorial Fellow in Menton, France.
+He described it as his "first taste" of an OE (overseas experience), and used the time to work on his third short story collection.

-Gifkins was the Writer-in-Residence at the University of Auckland in 1983, the Katherine Mansfield Memorial Fellow in Menton, France, in 1985, and won the Lilian Ida Smith Award for fiction in 1989.
+Gifkins was the Writer-in-Residence at the University of Auckland in 1983, and won the Lilian Ida Smith Award for fiction in 1989.
 He was a member of the New Zealand Society of Authors (PEN NZ Inc) from 1982 until his death.
+He died on 29 July 2014.